-The individual shared responsibility provision requires you and each member of your family to do at least one of the following:
+The individual shared responsibility provision requires taxpayers to do at least one of the following:

 - Have qualifying health coverage called minimum essential coverage